AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 ```

 ### Adding some content to the SplitView
-To make things more clear, I will add a TextBlock in the main part of the SplitView, which will be the content you may add and that will always be visible.
+To make things more clear, we will add a TextBlock in the main part of the SplitView, outside the Pane.
+In the future you may replace the TextBlock with the content you need.
+This part of the SplitView will always be visible.
 ``` xml
 <SplitView PanePlacement="Right" DisplayMode="CompactInline">
     <SplitView.Pane>